Packaging and distributing software

 $ rpm -ql rpmdevtools | grep ^/usr/bin

-To prepare software for RPM packaging, you must understand what source code is and how to create software.
+To prepare software for RPM packaging, you must understand what source code is and how to create software from it.

 Source code is human-readable instructions to the computer that describe how to perform a computation.
 Source code is expressed by using a programming language.